 Trees can literally explode when lightning strikes!
 So keep a distance of 10 meters from them.
 Otherwise, you will be endangered by falling branches and flying bark.
 Isolated trees are often hit by lightning strikes.
 Staying in a forest with trees of the same height promises protection.

 5. Minimize contact with the ground

 Because electricity spreads through the ground after a lightning strike: During a thunderstorm, minimize contact with the ground by keeping your feet close together.
 Do not touch any bystanders either!

-6. The tent only protects against wind and rain
+6. Use quality tent to protect against wind and rain

 7. Bring the right equipment